derekmcloughlin/pearls/chap07/README.md

 ghci> fmap cost $ trees [1, 2, 3, 6, 5, 4]
 [9,9,10,10,10,10,11,11,11,10,11,11,10,11,9,9,10,10,10,11,11,10,11,9,9,10,10,11,8,8,9,9,9,10,10,9,10,8,8,9,9,10]
 ```

+This goes back to the fact that trees with different fringes are different trees.

 Also for the 2nd example there are 4 trees that have minimum cost: